Writing in space: Pencil

-The wood pencil has been used for writing by NASA and Soviet space programs from the start.
+The wood pencil has been used for writing by the Soviet space programs from the start.
 It is simple with no moving parts, except for the sharpener.
-The mechanical pencil has been used by NASA starting in the 1960s Gemini program.
+The mechanical pencil was used by NASA during Project Mercury, and it remained one of the most used writing instrument up through the Gemini, Apollo, and Skylab programs.
 It can be made to be as wide as the width of astronauts' gloves, yet maintain its light weight.
 There are no wooden components which might catch fire and create dust.
-However, the pencil lead still creates graphite dust that conducts electricity.
+However, the pencil lead still creates graphite dust that could conduct electricity.

+Despite the potential danger, the issue of pencil leads breaking off and floating around in zero-g doesn't seem to have been a problem during the Gemini or Apollo missions.
+Astronaut Bill Pogue stated that he never saw any broken leads floating around during his 84-day Skylab 4 mission (on which five or six mechanical pencils were flown), and he believed that any such loose debris would have been quickly drawn into the Skylab air duct system and safely collected in the return filter.

-Grease pencils on plastic slates were used by the Soviet space program as an early substitute for wood pencils.
+Grease pencils on plastic slates were used both by NASA and the Soviet space program as an early substitute for wood-cased graphite pencils.
 A grease pencil is simple with no moving parts, and the paper shroud is peeled back when needed.
 The disadvantage is that the paper wrapper requires disposal.
 Writing done with the grease pencil is also not as durable as ink on paper.

 Pen

 Ballpoint pens have been used by Soviet and then Russian space programs as a substitute for grease pencils as well as NASA and ESA.
 The pens are cheap and use paper (which is easily available), and writing done using pen is more permanent than that done with graphite pencils and grease pencils, which makes the ball point pen more suitable for log books and scientific note books.
 However, the ink is indelible, and depending on composition is subject to outgassing and temperature variations.

 Felt-tip pens were used by NASA astronauts in the Apollo missions.
 However, wick-based instruments are designed around low viscosity, and thus operating temperature and pressure.